 Two such early visitors included writers Zane Grey and Louis L’Amour, who separately discovered the captivating landscape nestled between the Superstition Mountains and the San Francisco Peaks.
 Both Grey and L’Amour wrote several novels set here, becoming to Arizona what Owen Wister was to Wyoming.
 In fact, Grey was so smitten that he built a cabin by the Mogollon Rim he described with such familiarity in his novels— a cabin that was eventually turned into a museum, though it burned down in one of the area’s not-infrequent wildfires.

-Today, you can see what this wild Sonoran corridor has to offer first hand just outside Phoenix, Arizona.
+Today, you can see what this wild Sonoran corridor has to offer first hand with some of the best camping in Arizona.
 The Tonto National Forest is just a thirty minute drive from the Valley of the Sun, with easy access to different parts of the park from Highways 87, 188, and 260.
 Even more of the park is connected by forest service and off-highway roads you’ll need four-wheel drive to traverse.
 And tucked away in every corner of Tonto National Forest are campgrounds for every type of outdoor enthusiast.

 What to Know Before Camping in Tonto National Forest